Gov. Cuomo offers free legal aid to pizza deliveryman facing deportation

-NEW YORK — New York Governor Andrew Cuomo is offering free legal aid to the deliveryman who was detained while delivering pizza at a Brooklyn army base this week.
+NEW YORK — New York Gov. Andrew Cuomo is offering free legal aid to the deliveryman who was detained while delivering pizza at a Brooklyn army base this week.

-Cuomo said he spoke with Pablo Villavicencio’s wife, Sandra Chica and has assured her Villavicencio will have legal counsel.
+Cuomo said he spoke with Pablo Villavicencio’s wife, Sandra Chica, and has assured her Villavicencio will have legal counsel.

 “I just spoke with Sandra Chica & expressed my deep frustration with the federal government's assault on NY’s immigrant families.
 Sandra spoke to me as a mother—worried for her husband and her children.
 As a father of three, I can't imagine the fear she and Pablo are feeling now,” he tweeted.